Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

 \section{Method}

-In this section, we introduce the proposed FedDISC method, which applies powerful pre-trained diffusion models to the federated scenario, achieving a one-shot semi-supervised federated learning framework without client training.
-In section~\ref{3.1}, we provide some notations and background knowledge on diffusion models.
-In section~\ref{3.2}, we describe the proposed method in detail through four steps taken by the clients and the server.
+In this section, we introduce the proposed FedDISC method in detail.
+Firstly, we provide some notations and background knowledge on DMs.
+Then we describe the proposed method in detail through four steps taken by the clients and the server.